 So let’s build that strategy step by step.

-- 7 social media marketing strategy templates ⬅️
+- Bonus: 7 social media strategy presentation templates

 What is a social media strategy?

 A social media strategy documents a business’s goals for social media marketing, target audience, top channels, and content categories to keep the team on track to achieve key business goals.